 In addition to changing the general distribution requirements for beneficial owners of Inherited IRAs, the SECURE Act of 2019 also created new distribution rules for trust IRA beneficiaries designed to meet the needs of one or more disabled or chronically-ill beneficiaries.
 These new rules, designed to retain distribution flexibility for trusts that include special needs beneficiaries, introduce the concept of "Applicable Multi-Beneficiary Trusts."
-For trusts that are designed appropriately, these new rules provide an option for helping to ensure that special needs beneficiaries can retain access to life expectancy distributions.
+For trusts that are designed appropriately, these new rules provide an option for helping to ensure that special needs beneficiaries can retain access to life expectancy distributions even in circumstances where other trust beneficiaries may need to distribute Inherited IRA savings within 10 years following the death of the IRA owner.